Alex-CodeLab/passwordmanager/README.md

 ##### Roadmap:
 - [X] Create tests.
 - [X] Use Keyring
-- [ ] Have a decent working commandline application.
+- [X] Have a decent working commandline application.
 - [ ] Create a browser-plugin to request the login credentials.
-- [ ] Port to micro-python.
-- [ ] Run this app on some hardware usb device.
+- [ ] Use some USB device to unlock data

 ##### Contribute.